inforlife/process/test-driven-development.md

 Feature specifications are end-to-end specifications written from the user perspective which, when executed, exercise the entire application stack.
 This type of specifications is written only for application with a user interface.
 For applications which don't require user interaction, we write a different kind of end-to-end specifications.

-An example of feature specification is
+An example of a feature specification is

 {% highlight ruby %}
 RSpec.feature "Log into the application", type: :feature do